 Since the law took effect, Ohio has been described as going from bad actor to national model.
 The Ohio Department of Agriculture (ODA) has issued no new permits, and both the number of exotic animals and the number of owners with permits has dropped, according to the ODA.
 Grandfathered permittees are required to carry massive insurance policies–causing many owners to surrender their animals to sanctuaries.

 10/13/2019 Serval on the Loose: The Fairfield County Sheriff’s Office responded to a 10/13/2019 call that identified a large cat in a residential subdivision that had attacked a dog and generally appeared threatening to people.
 An officer reported the cat was aggressive and assumed an attack stance, leading the officer to shoot and kill the cat to protect himself and the public.
 The incident made national news (see Wildlife Protection Resources).

 The Ohio Department of Natural Resources later identified the large cat as a serval–a wild cat native to Africa.
 The serval was wearing a collar, indicating that it was someone’s pet.
 However, ODA denied having any records of Fairfield County citizens holding a state permit for a serval.
 ODA officials executed a search warrant for the property of Stacy Elliot, the father of Ezekiel Elliott, former Ohio State University and current NFL player.
 The serval was brought across state lines from Indiana.

 Federal Legislation is Needed to End Interstate Trafficking and Ownership of Exotic Animals: According to the Animal Welfare Institute, “It is estimated that thousands of big cats are currently kept in captivity around the United States.
-The Big Cat Public Safety Act (House Resolution 1380, Senate Bill 2561), which was passed by the House Natural Resources Committee on 09/18/2019, would curtail these inhumane activities.
+The Big Cat Public Safety Act (House Resolution 263, Senate Bill 1210), would curtail these inhumane activities.
 This bill revises requirements governing the trade and the exhibition of big cats, including restricting direct contact between the public and big cats such as cub-petting and exhibitions, including backyard and roadside zoos.
-See OAA Action Alert 2019-12-007.
+See OAA Action Alerts.